Rays vs. Red Sox Player Props Betting Odds

-Wander Franco is one of the top players with prop bets available when the Boston Red Sox and the Tampa Bay Rays play at Fenway Park on Saturday (first pitch at 1:10 PM ET).
+Check out what player prop bet options are available when the Tampa Bay Rays visit the Boston Red Sox at Fenway Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!